 Does my child have ADHD?

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurobiological disorder, which can have a severe impact on the behaviour of children and youngsters regarding their school performance and socialising with peers.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurobiological disorder that can severely impact the behaviour of children and youngsters regarding their school performance and socialising with peers.
 The worldwide prevalence for children with ADHD is 5%.
 (Faraone, Sergeant, Gilberg & Biederman, 2003).

 Symptoms of ADHD:

-Struggle to hold the attention during calm activities, tend to daydream, forgetful, disorganised
+Struggle to hold attention during calm activities, tend to daydream, forgetful, disorganised

 Excessive activity, restlessness, fidgeting